Tech Capital of Texas

 SXSW Interactive becomes a blogger conference.
 Technorati, RSS, and blogrolls define the era.

 Sponsored content, affiliate marketing, display ads.
-Austin bloggers turn passion into careers.
+Austin lifestyle creators turn passion into careers.

 Instagram, YouTube, podcasting expand “blogger.”
 Austin creators go multi-platform.